 After validating the request, you will be able to add assertions.

-Assertions are used to verify the data returned in the response body.
+Assertions are used to verify the data returned in the response body or headers.
 For example, you can check the value of a specific JSON field, or search for a specific word in the response text.
 When a monitor runs the test, it is considered successful only if all of the assertions pass.

 To add an assertion, click a line in JSON or select text in a text response, and click Add Assertion.
 You can also add assertions manually to the table.
 To learn more, see API Assertions.